Why Do I Sleep Better On The Couch?

 It might help if you have insomnia

-Falling asleep on the couch for a few nights might provide a change of scenery and help your brain recalibrate as you drift off.
+Learning how to fall asleep fast on the couch for a few nights might provide a change of scenery and help your brain recalibrate as you drift off.
 If you have insomnia and your brain gets too used to sleeping on the couch, it might become difficult to go back to sleeping in your bed.

 Just keep one thing in mind that if you suffer from insomnia and your brain gets used to sleeping on the sofa, it might become a tough job to go back to sleeping in the bed.